gpdm/TPC-WinMe-DOSMODE/README.md

 ## What's different with this release?

-This release stays mostly true to the original, except in a few points:
+This release stays mostly true to the original, with some improvements and changes in the following areas:

 * The INF file was rewritten into an ADVANCED INF ([INF Guide](https://www.mdgx.com/INF_web/index.htm))
 * The INF installer registers install itself to the Windows registry for "uninstallation"
+* localization was added, to make it work with other language versions
+ * only GERMAN is currently implemented besides ENGLISH
 * Proper uninstall functionality is provided and reverts all changes on removal
 * A BAT install file was added, which performs pre-install patching
 * neither `COMMAND.COM` nor `REGENV32.EXE` are bundled with this release, but the local files are patched instead